The Canadian Pilot of the Carnegie Community Engagement Classification

 As of June 2021, the Canadian cohort entered into phase two of this collaborative multi-institutional project.
 In the next phase, the cohort will share key findings from phase 1 and adapt the CEC process to the Canadian context.
 As part of this work, the cohort will also establish a national community practice to continue broad dialogue about community engagement at Canadian post-secondary institutions.

-Which other Canadian institutions are in the cohort?
+What Canadian institutions are in the cohort?

 The Canadian Pilot Cohort (CPC) is comprised of the following 16 post-secondary institutions: